LabTrivedi/MOrgAna/README.md

-# gastrSegment
+# MOrgAna

-Welcome to sgeorg to segment and analyse 2D multi-channel images of organoids.
+Welcome to MOrgAna (Machine-learning based Organoids Analysis) to segment and analyse 2D multi-channel images of organoids.

 Optional: To use deep machine learning in generation of masks, please install the correct version of TensorFlow and cuDNN for your system: https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html#installwindows